 The type of loan you borrow plays a role in the total cost of financing your car.
 While there are a few routes you can take, the cheapest option is usually taking out a car loan secured by the car you’re buying.

-- Unsecured car loans.
-Unsecured car loans are also available, though these are much harder to come by.
+• Unsecured car loans.
+Look into unsecured car loans, though these are much harder to come by.
 Unless you have good to excellent credit, this will be one of your most expensive options since your lender has little recourse if you default.
 If you want a cheap car loan, unsecured is probably not the way to go.

 What will I need to apply for a cheap car loan?